-Bridge the divide between academic research in sustainable development and action in the filed.
+Bridge the divide between academic research in sustainable development and action in the field.

 Build a culture of Peace by promoting cross-cultural collaboration and encouraging appreciation for cultural diversity.

-Advance solutions to crucial global issues in African development and create awareness by supporting African Solidarity across the globe
+Advance solutions to crucial global issues in global development and create awareness by supporting Solidarity across the globe

 Earth Rights Institute is a social network

 Incorporated in 2001 and recognized as a 501(c)(3) non-profit organization by the American Internal Revenue Service, Earth Rights Institute (ERI) takes an innovative approach to join education, advocacy and research in building ecologically, economically and culturally sustainable communities in some of the world’s poorest communities.
 Earth Rights Institute advocates a model of development that supports the re-localization of development expertise.
 We believe that in order to empower communities of the global south to manage and direct their own development, strategies and expert knowledge must be conceived locally.
 ERI is a United Nations NGO affiliate for ECOSOC, UN Habitat, UNCSD, and UN Finance and Development.

 For the past few months, ERI interns, Kayla Casavant and Hristo Maroko have been busy moving forward our BFT program.

 Here is some of the latest information reported by HRISTO MAROKOV